grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 ### How I fixed the mistake

-Finally something clicked, and that something is what helped me push through and finally release Lintly.
+Finally, something clicked, and that something is what helped me push through and finally release Lintly.
 That was the realization of two things:

 1. Competition is a good thing
 2. [Everyone needs a side project](https://simpleprogrammer.com/2016/11/23/side-projects/)